Wednesday, August 31, 2022

 "It is better to go to a house of mourning than to go to a house of feasting, for death is the destiny of everyone; the living should take this to heart."
 Ecclesiastes 7:2

 I stand before my mother's grave, holding my grieving father's arm gently.
 I find myself wishing I had a bouquet of red roses to lay before her resting place.
 I mention how Mom's practical nature would have perceived such a frivolous gesture as unnecessary.
-We laugh wryly as Dad tells me that that she once told him fresh cut flowers were not for her, as she sought after more tangible gestures of love.
+We laugh wryly as Dad tells me that she once told him fresh-cut flowers were not for her, as she sought after more tangible gestures of love.
 The legacy of a witty woman who enjoyed people, loved books, and was never short of words.
 My mother poured her life into making others happy--a legacy now laid out before us at a small Kansas cemetery.
-A legacy achieved to my daughter who hovers nearby, ready to sing House of the Rising Sun for her grandma's memory.
+A legacy achieved by my daughter who hovers nearby, ready to sing House of the Rising Sun for her grandma's memory.
 In those silent moments of reflection, I wonder what my mother would have thought about all the nonsense going on in our world today.
 She surely would have thought it all to be ridiculous vanity.

 It was at a small Kansas cemetery, where a childhood playground beckoned youthful pleasures on dusky summer days and juvenile endeavors shielded our innocent hearts from the sting of death and the unforgiving reality of the grave.
 Our developing minds just couldn't fathom such cruelties as we would one day endure as adults in a world of chaos.
 The past two years have evoked devastating lessons in the ferocity of death and the sorrow of the tomb, as I have been forced to reconcile my own mortality and face the fact that we are all headed to our destiny.
 Each day draws nearer to the moment ordained for our final breath in which we must account for the futility of days gone by under the sun, and time is suddenly a precious commodity, a scarce treasure.
 Like sand through our fingers, it keeps marching on, and it all feels like hevel, a "chasing of the wind."